lucaspenney/ManaStack-API/docs/simulation.md

 #Simulating Decks

-Using the Compute engine, you can simulate games between decks using AI players.
+Using the Compute engine, you can simulate games between decks using AI or real players.

 *Warning: The below methods are subject to change in the near future*

 #AI vs AI Simulation

+The compute engine assumes Magic games of two players, and will fill any non-human player slots with AI players.
+To simulate a game between AI, you simply need to pass in the decks.

 Simulate single game with 2 AI players